-We stopped at a couple bazaars during our tour and these were our only shopping options.
+We stopped at a couple of bazaars during our tour and these were our only shopping options.
 As these markets serve the locals, there was everything imaginable on offer.

 Each one had a section for tourist type trinkets, but they were mostly made up of practical things and produce.

-A couple things that should be on your list are locally made bracelets and Turkmen hats.
+A couple of things that should be on your list are locally made bracelets and Turkmen hats.
 You can also purchase baseball caps that say Turkmenistan on them and small novelty flags.

 In Ashgabat, be sure to try the fresh caviar.
 Turkmenistan is the world’s largest exporter of this expensive hors d’oeuvre, and you can both try and purchase it from the bazaar here.

 Due to the regulation and requirement that you hire a guide for the duration of your time in Turkmenistan, travel here is not cheap.

 Tours and transportation are on par with Western prices.
 Restaurants are on the cheaper side, although some of the higher-end ones we were brought to were more costly.

 You should expect to pay in the neighborhood of $2000 or more US dollars for a 4-day visit that includes Ashgabat and Darvaza.
 To add in Dashoguz, Kunya Urgench, Merv and/or Turkmenbashi you can expect to pay more.